North Korea defiant over UN sanctions as Trump says tougher steps needed

 SEOUL/WASHINGTON: North Korea remained defiant over new U.N. sanctions imposed for its latest nuclear test, vowing on Wednesday to redouble efforts to fight off what it said was the threat of a U.S. invasion.

-U.S. President Donald Trump said Monday's sanctions unanimously agreed by the 15-member U.N.
-Security Council were but a small step of what is ultimately needed to rein in Pyongyang over its weapons programmes.
+U.S. President Donald Trump said Monday's sanctions, unanimously agreed on Monday by the 15-member U.N.
+Security Council, were just a small step towards what is ultimately needed to rein in Pyongyang over its weapons programmes.

 The North's Foreign Ministry said the resolutions were an infringement on its legitimate right to self defence and aimed at "completely suffocating its state and people through full-scale economic blockade".

+DPRK stands for the Democratic People's Republic of Korea, North Korea's official name.

-The statement echoed comments on Tuesday by the North's ambassador to the United Nations in Geneva Han Tae Song who said Pyongyang is "ready to use a form of ultimate means".
+The statement echoed comments on Tuesday by the North's ambassador to the United Nations in Geneva, Han Tae Song, who said Pyongyang was "ready to use a form of ultimate means".

 "The forthcoming measures ... will make the U.S. suffer the greatest pain it ever experienced in its history," Han said.